 We currently resell certain software from Microsoft, including Microsoft SQL Server, used in conjunction with our software applications pursuant to an independent software vendor royalty license and distribution agreement that we have and plan to continue renewing annually.
-We also currently resell certain other software from Microsoft, including Windows Preinstallation Environment software, used in conjunction with our software applications, pursuant to an agreement with Microsoft that expires May 31, 2014.
-We expect that our agreement with Microsoft will be renewed.
-We have entered into and expect to enter into agreements with additional third parties to license their technology for use with our software applications.
+We have entered into and may enter into agreements with additional third parties to license their technology for use with our software applications.